 Seven rare plant species were observed in wetland cell E-5.
 Cluster sedge is rare and scattered on the east side of the cell.
 Arkansas sedge and opaque prairie sedge are uncommon and are scattered in low areas that are not inundated for long durations.
 A single colony of woolly sedge observed in 2013 has persisted and expanded in the northeast portion of the cell.
 Wolf's spikerush occurs scattered at the edge of open marshes on the south and east portions of the cell.
-Pointed sedge was observed for the first time within this cell in 2018 and was found to have persisted during 2019.
-Tall horned beaksedge, which has been historically observed within this cell, but was not observed during 2018, was once again observed during 2019.
+Pointed sedge was observed for the first time within this cell in 2018 and was found to have persisted during 2019 and 2020.
+Tall horned beaksedge, which has been historically observed within this cell, but was not observed during 2018, was once again observed during 2019 and 2020.
 The locations of these rare plant species are shown on the aerial photograph contained within Appendix III.

-Eight invasive species were observed in this wetland cell in 2019 that need continued management; however, the densities of these invasives have been greatly reduced as compared to 2018.
-In particular, sericea lespedeza, small carpetgrass, tall fescue, Japanese honeysuckle, callery pear, multiflora rose, Himalayan blackberry, and narrow-leaf cattail are all persisting.
-The invasives are scattered within the cell, but persist in the greatest densities along the berms of the cell due to disturbances and imported soils when the earthen berms were constructed in 2006.
-The locations of the non-native/invasive plant species are marked on the E-5 Aerial Photograph shown in Appendix IV.
+Fourteen invasive species were observed in this wetland cell in 2020 that need continued management; however, the densities of these invasives have been greatly reduced as compared to previous years.
+In particular, small carpetgrass, hairy brome, nodding thistle, common thistle, Bermuda grass, Queen Anne's lace, southern crabgrass, Japanese bushclover, sericea lespedeza, Japanese honeysuckle, curly dock, tall fescue, spiny sowthistle, and narrowleaf cattail are all persisting.
+The locations of the non-native/invasive plant species are marked on the E-5 Aerial Photograph contained within Appendix IV.